-A deadly combination of logging (legal and illegal) and expansion of the palm oil industry is largely responsible.
-There are around 7 million hectares of palm oil plantations in Indonesia but considerably more forest than this has been lost.
-Often logging occurs on the pretext of being for palm oil but is merely to gain income from the sale of timber.
+A deadly combination of logging (legal and illegal) and the rapid expansion of palm oil plantations is largely responsible for the loss of orangutan habitat.
+From 2013 to 2019, 70 per cent of tree cover loss in Indonesia occurred within natural forest (Global Forest Watch).
+Often, logging occurs on the pretext of being in palm oil, but is merely to gain income from the sale of timber.

 In addition to the direct loss of habitat, there are flow-on effects from the opening up of the forest and introduction of network roads: